Belgabor/TardisMod-Schemas/README.md

 ### Machines
 Various rooms for machines along the walls with corresponding trenches for piping/conduits.

+### Tanks
+Rooms for full size RailCraft tanks.
+Offer plenty space above and below for cables and/or machines.

 ## Utility
 Various corridors and elevators for tighter setups.